zyedidia/knit/README.md

 Knit is a build tool inspired by Make and Plan9 Mk.
 You define rules with a Make-like syntax within a Lua program.
 Rules can be passed around as Lua objects, and you can use the Lua module system to make reusable modules for building any kind of source code.
+If you are familiar with Make, you will learn Knit very quickly.

 Knit tracks more of your build to give you better incremental builds.
 For example, Knit automatically adds an implicit dependency on a rule's recipe, so